Chapter 20:

 The Heracle's Diary - My Story in Another World

-If someone had told me years ago that I’d be scouted by the noble to become its assisstant, I would have laughed in their face.
-The thought of moving from an orphanage to the world of high society—let alone technology and magic—felt more like a poorly written fairy tale than real life.
+If someone had told me years ago that I’d be scouted by a noble to become its assisstant, I would have laughed in their face.
+The thought of moving from an orphanage to the world of high society felt more like a poorly written fairy tale than real life.

 But going back to the topic.

 Before I could even begin working with Lucian, I had to educate myself, and not just in engineering or programming.
-No, that would’ve been too easy.
-Mathematics, magical structures, the finer points of noble customs and etiquette and many, many more.
-It all became part of my daily grind.
+Mathematics, magical structures, the finer points of noble customs and etiquette and much, much more.
 As someone who grew up learning how to dodge suspicion at a marketplace, the thought of sitting upright and studying all day was almost laughable.

 More than once, I questioned whether agreeing to Lucian’s arrangement had been a mistake.
 The sheer volume of information I had to absorb was suffocating.
-I’d fall asleep at my desk, face pressed against the pages of some impossibly dull book on ancient magical theory.
+I’d easily fall asleep at my desk, face pressed against the pages of some dull book about magical theory.

 Still, whenever I wanted to quit, Lucian was there.
 He’d show up with a cup of coffee and some offhanded remark that made me grit my teeth and push through.
 He believed in me when I couldn’t believe in myself.